 Heroin use during pregnancy can cause the uterus to contract, bringing on premature delivery or miscarriage.
 Also, the use of unclean needles is a route to infection for both mom and baby.

-Methadone is great, safe alternative to using opioids while pregnant.
-This treatment program will help mom come off opiates safely and while keeping baby healthy and happy.
+Methadone while pregnant is a safer alternative to using opioids.
+This treatment program will help mom come off opiates safely and while keeping the baby healthy and happy.

 7. Methadone and Cross-Addiction

 Cross-addiction is when you trade one addiction for another.
 The thing about addiction is that regardless of the high from one substance to another, it all acts the same on the brain.

 A feel-good substance can be anything from heroin and opiates to marijuana, alcohol, sex, gambling, or even food.
 It is very common to replace one addiction with another because you feel like you can control it.

 The problem is that when you begin to cross your addictions, you eventually relapse and fall back on your “drug” of choice.
 Keep in mind that when you relapse, you often pick up right where you left off.